Azure/azure-quickstart-templates/puppet-enterprise-rhel-win/README.md

 ##Prerequisites

-- Azure Subscription with specified payment method (RHEL 7.2 is a market place product and requires payment method to be specified in Azure Subscription
+- Azure Subscription with specified payment method (RHEL 7.2 & Puppet is a market place product and requires payment method to be specified in Azure Subscription)

 ##Deployment Steps